Firefox To Let Users Control Memory Usage

 The hosts file does not cosmeticall

+Or, you know, you could use Google to find a decent hosts file without having to do any of the stuff you mentioned (http://someonewhocares.org/hosts/).

+I use that hosts file + AdBlock Plus + NoScript on every computer.
+A hosts file and NoScript are not the same thing, and as such, should not be treated as such.
+They complement each other on the loosing battle against malware and in-your-face advertisements.

-Re: uBlock-Adblock inferior to NoScript (Score:2)
+Re: uBlock-Adblock inferior to NoScript (Score:3)

 Everyone has different needs and wants.